Volunteering with AWC provides an exciting opportunity to assist our dedicated field staff in saving Australia's endangered wildlife.

 Select events are advertised through the year – generally those requiring groups of volunteers, specific skill-sets or an extended commitment of time.
-We will email volunteers who have submitted a volunteer application form, with relevant skills and an interest in the sanctuary with an advertised opportunity, but kindly request you check back on this page regularly as this is not currently an automated process.

-Please note that there is generally a high demand and limited places for these opportunities and we simply don't have enough staff to oversee additional events in order to provide everyone with an opportunity, though we do try our best & appreciate your interest and support.
+Please note that there is generally a high demand and limited places for these opportunities and we simply don't have enough staff to oversee additional events in order to provide everyone with an opportunity, though we do try our best and appreciate your interest and support.

 Fax: +61 8 9380 9631

 Mail: PO Box 8070, Subiaco East WA 6008

 The more information you can provide about your interests, skills, availability and preferred location, the better chance we will have in matching you with specific opportunities as they arise.
 Once you are added to the volunteer database, you will receive an email notification when a new volunteer opportunity is advertised on the website.